dojo/docs/dojox/data.rst

   ServiceStore and it's subclasses are a generalized dojo.data implementation for any webservice

-* :ref:`dojox.data.SnapLogicStore <dojox/data/SnapLogicStore>`

-  A data store interface to use the SnapLogic framework

 * :ref:`dojox.data.WikipediaStore <dojox/data/WikipediaStore>`

   An extension of :ref:`dojox.data.ServiceStore <dojox/data/ServiceStore>` to use Wikipedia's search service